-...
-KNOWING THAT NO

 ..
 ONCE YOU HIKE ALL THE WAY OUT TO D-103 PARKING LOT, YOU CAN DEPEND ON YOUR CAR

 Jim Canavan

-Mardis Gras [continued from page 1] Friday, February 9, 1979 - page 14 WSND will broadcast live from Stepan Center each evening throughout Mardi Gras, and the station will be choosing contestants for shows (The Mating Game and Let's Make A Deal) from the audience at Stepan Center.
+Mardis Gras [continued from page 1] WSND will broadcast live from Stepan Center each evening throughout Mardi Gras, and the station will be choosing contestants for shows (The Mating Game and Let's Make A Deal) from the audience at Stepan Center.
 The carnival will be open at the following hours: Feb.
-9--6p.m. to 2 a.m.; Feb.
+9--6p.m. to 2 a.m.;Feb.
 10--2p.m. to 2a.m.; Feb.
 11-4p.m. to 12 midnight; Feb.
 12-15--6p.m. to midnight; Feb.
 16--6p.m. to 2a.m.; and Feb.
 17--2p.m. to 2 a.m.
-Students file election petitions The following students picked up petitions for Student Body President and Student Body Vice President and Student Body Vice President at a meeting last night in LaFortune: Bill Roche--SBP/ Bill Vita, SBVP; Mike "Hymie" Heaney SBP/Ryan Van Berkmoes, SBVP; Dan Portman--SBP/Eillage Wichen SBVD SBP/Eilleen Wirley SBVP.
+Students file election petitions The following students picked up petitions for Student Body President and Student Body Vice President at a meeting last night in LaFortune: Bill Roche--SBP/ Bill Vita, SBVP; Mike "Hymie" Heaney SBP/Ryan Van Berkmoes, SBVP; Dan Portman--SBP/Eilleen Wirley SBVP.
 Oriental Express Restaurant Featuring Cantonese Chinese, Vietnamese & American Dishes Dixie Way N. "Carry out or Dine in" 272-6702 Watch: The Secrets of Fatima a 13 part T.V. series 9 AM Sunday, Jan.
-28 thru Sunday April 22 WNDU-TV Channel 16 Carter to rely on taxcuts to stimulate economy WASHINGTON [AP]- Treasury Secretary Michael Blumenthal said the Carter administration intends to rely in the future on income-tax cuts, rather than higher spending, to stimulate the economy.
-Although it would be dangerus to reduce taxes in 1980, he told the Senate Budget Committee, the economy may require a tax cut in 1981.
+28 thru Sunday April 22 WNDU-TV Channel 16 Carter to rely on taxcuts to stimulate economy WASHINGTON [AP]- Treasury Secretary Michael Blumenthal said the Carter administration intends to rely in the future on income-tax cuts, rather than higher spending, to stimulate the economy Although it would be dangerus to reduce taxes in 1980, he told the Senate Budget Committee, the economy may require a tax cut in 1981.
 Blumenthal conceded the necessity of such a reduction would further delay President Carter's goal of balancing the budget.
-We can't have tax cuts until inflation is under control," he said.
+"We can't have tax cuts until inflation is under control," he said.
 If economic growth next year falls significantly short of current expectations, Blumenthal added, the Carter administration would take a careful look at the feasibility of tax cuts.

-"Farther ahead, it is clear that the combination of restrained growth of outlays (Federal spending) and a progressive tax strucwill make tax reductions ture both possible and desirable," he said.
+"Farther ahead, it is clear that the combination of restrained growth of outlays (Federal spending) and a progressive tax structure will make tax reductions both possible and desirable," he said.
 In the recent past, Congress has used a mixture of tax cuts and spending increases, such as public works and job creations, to fight recession.
 In the future, Blumenthal said, "This administration is determined to restrain the growth of federal expenditures and to rely principally on the private sector as the source of economic growth."
-The Treasury secretary also said that if Congress approves Carter's plan for slight reductions in some special Social Security benefits and enacts legislation to control hospital costs, a reduction in Social Security taxese starting in 1981 may be considered.
+The Treasury secretary also said that if Congress approves Carter's plan for slight reduc-tions in some special Social Security benefits and enacts legislation to control hospital costs, a reduction in Social Security taxes starting in 1981 may be considered.
 He said less government borrowing will be necessary in 1979 and considerably less in 1980.
 If that forecast proves true, it could mean lower interest rates as home-builders and business feel less competition from the government for available credit.
-Meanwhile, the House Ways and Means Committee failed to muster a quorum and had to delay consideration of Carter's request for an additional \$98 billion in borrowing authority 080. through Se opt 30 - The
+Meanwhile, the House Ways and Means Committee failed to muster a quorum and had to delay consideration of Carter's request for an additional \$98 billion in borrowing authority through Sept.
+30, 1980. current debt limit of \$798 billion is expected to fall short of the actual debt in about a month.
+Unless a higher limit is set by that time, the government will be unable to borrow to pay its bills.